 ENDING TIME AND PLACE

-Between 4pm and 5pm at Arlberg Sports in Wenatchee.
+Between 4 - 5 PM at Arlberg Sports in Wenatchee.

-Day Two A quick shuttle to the opposite side of the valley will bring us to our lovely camp on the banks of Lightening Creek.
-From here we ride east on a forest service road for a couple of miles to our first trailhead.
-Once on the singletrack we begin our climb up the middle fork of Beaver Creek.
-We reach our high point and jump on the Starvation Road and continue on the ridge to the Lightening Creek Trailhead, where we there will be no starvation for us!
-After lunch we begin the descent along the Lightening Creek Trail itself.
-Again the tricky sections are at the top of the trail, but we are soon cruising along through the forest all the way back to our camp.
-Total mileage: 16
+After meeting in Wenatchee, we will shuttle into the heart of the Methow Valley to our first camp at Lightning Creek.
+From here we will ride east on a forest service road for a couple of miles to our first trailhead.
+Once on the singletrack we will climb up the middle fork of Beaver Creek.
+It’s a steep but fun challenge and the downhill will be worth it.
+When we reach our high point we’ll jump on the Starvation Road and continue on the ridge to a spectacular viewpoint.
+We’ll descend on the Lightning Creek Trail itself.
+The tricky sections are at the top of the trail, and we are soon flying through the forest all the way back to our camp.
+TOTAL MILEAGE: 16 miles

-Day Three Today we head for the high country along the Sawtooth Ridge.
-We begin with a climb that starts quite gently and becomes more challenging as we near the top.
-But the views are totally worth it as we work our way up the drainage between Martin Peak and Mt.
-Bigelow on our way to Eagle Lake and Horsehead Pass.
-After a picnic by the lake we retrace our route down, down, down to our camp at Foggy Dew.
-Total mileage: 16
+Today we will head for the high country along the Sawtooth Ridge.
+We will begin with a climb that starts quite gently and becomes more challenging as we near the top.
+The views are amazing as we work our way up the drainage between Martin Peak and Mount Bigelow on our way to Eagle Lake and Horsehead Pass.
+After a picnic by the lake (and perhaps a quick dip) we will retrace our route down, down, down to our camp at Foggy Dew.
+TOTAL MILEAGE: 16 miles

-Day Four From the Foggy Dew Trailhead we begin this classic loop with a gentle morning climb.
+From the Foggy Dew Trailhead we will begin this classic loop with a gentle morning climb.
 The trail meanders through the trees and the pace is easy going.
-And then it gets a bit steeper, but the trail tread is good and the spinning continues.
-Then we arrive in Merchant’s Basin, a beautiful alpine paradise.
-The pristine beauty and wild flowers make this place incredibly beautiful.
-And then you may notice the trail to the top of the ridge.
-At first it doesn’t look too bad as it makes its way diagonally up through the rocky scree.
-But at some point the going gets rough and most of us will find ourselves pushing a bit before we reach the top.
-And now for the big reward—one of our all time favorites-- swooping and zooming alpine descents.
+It gets a bit steeper, but the trail tread is good and the spinning continues.
+Then we will arrive in Merchant’s Basin, a beautiful alpine paradise where wildflowers abound.
+You may notice the trail to the top of the ridge—at first it doesn’t look too bad as it makes its way diagonally up through the rocky scree, but at some point the going gets rough and most of us will find ourselves pushing a bit before we reach the top.
+And now for the big reward—one of our all time favorites—a big, swooping alpine descent.
 The real deal—worth every minute of the climb!
 You will recall this descent with fondness for the rest of your days!
-Total mileage: 21
+TOTAL MILEAGE: 21 miles

 Riding Surface: Singletrack, mostly firm pack, some loose pumice, smooth pine duff, and rocky sections.
 Some dirt roads and a few miles of pavement.